zuo-ls/cls-unbias/README.md

 # Cls-unbias: class-unbiased model for medical diagnosis

-The official PyTorch implementation of Cls-unbias, "Class Unbiasing for Generalization in Medical Diagnosis".
+The official PyTorch implementation of Cls-unbias, "Class Unbiasing for Generalization in Medical Diagnosis" [link](https://arxiv.org/pdf/2508.06943).

 ## What is Cls-unbias?